mpras97/crypto-notes/random notes.md

 3. Open to all | Trust to everyone | High security
 4. Slow transactions | Harder scalability | Not energy efficient
 5. Digital identity | Voting | Fundraising

+Cryptos to research:
+1. Arweave | Proof of access